pytorch/serve/docs/workflow_inference_api.md

 curl http://localhost:8080/wfpredict/myworkflow -T kitten_small.jpg
 ```

-The result is JSON object returning the response bytes from the leaf node of the workflow DAG
+The result is JSON object returning the response bytes from the leaf node of the workflow DAG.